-The Consultant shall request the Initial Tribal Coordination and Establishment of Scope for Cultural Studies by completing the form to REQUEST TO INITIATE TRIBAL COORDINATION & ESTABLISH SCOPE FOR CULTURAL

-RESOURCES STUDY with the necessary attachments and submitting it to the ODOT Cultural Resources Coordinator and copy the County/City and the ODOT Environmental Contract Manager.
-Incomplete submittals will be returned to the NEPA Consultant and the County/City and the ODOT Environmental Contract Manager will be copied in the return.
+The Consultant shall request the Initial Tribal Coordination and Establishment of Scope for Cultural Studies by completing the form to REQUEST TO INITIATE TRIBAL COORDINATION & ESTABLISH SCOPE FOR CULTURAL RESOURCES STUDY with the necessary attachments and submitting it to the ODOT Cultural Resources Coordinator and copy the ODOT Environmental Project Manager for processing.
 The Cultural Resources and Tribal Coordination will be in accordance with the attached guidelines.
-None of the Specialist Studies shall commence until the initial Tribal Coordination has been requested and completed by ODOT's Tribal Liaison, the 30 day response period for the Tribes is complete, and the scope of Cultural Resources study established by the ODOT Cultural Resources Coordinator.
+No Specialist Studies shall commence until the initial Tribal Coordination has been requested and completed by ODOT's Tribal Liaison, the 30 day response period for the Tribes is complete, and the scope of Cultural Resources study established by the ODOT Cultural Resources Coordinator.